B-Kiraly/Benndots-HGengine-ROMhack/README.md

 Sableye: Rock / Ghost
 Masquerain: Bug / Water
 Seviper: Poison / Dark
+Nosepass & Probopass: Rock / Electric

 ## Evolutions and evolution methods (My changes)

-I intend to add a few extra evolution options to existing Pokemon for the fun of it.
-Ones that make sense in my head, due to similarities between apparently unrelated Pokemon.
+This projects adds a few extra evolution options to existing Pokemon for the fun of it.
+Basically I take Pokemon from other generations who have a resemblance to HGSS Pokemon and give them the ability to evolve into it through one method or another.
+There's no science to it, it's just a fun little addition based on my headcannon.
+Ex: Geodude is now capable of evolving into Carkol.

-I also intend to change some evolution methods and requirements.

-These changes have been made (partially) in a previous project.
-They need to be transferred over, expanded upon and completed.
+Long-term, I also intend to create new evolution methods and requirements to existing Pokemon.
+Nothing crazy, just higher level requirements and in some cases level caps on evolution.
+Maybe a general held item evolution method that isn't split between day and night.
+I have already created some of these changes (partially) in a previous project.
+They need to be transferred over, expanded upon and completed eventually.

+And whether it's existing Pokemon evolutions or evolutions I've added, I've made sure to make the appropriate evolution items available in some way.
+If I'm not mistaken, all these items should either be purchasable somewhere or be found fairly commonly as a held item on certain Pokemon that make sense.

 ### Changes to item utility for Pokemon evolutions